Chenyt-Dev/coding/AAA_No_Categories.md

 * Need to practive some backtrackings.

 ### 41. First Missing Positive
-* So when the description mentions "O(1)" time, try to think about swaps?
+* So when the description mentions "O(1)" space, try to think about swaps?
 * Didn't think of duplicate numbers at the first submit.